Some random batch particle methods for the Poisson-Nernst-Planck and Poisson-Boltzmann equations: Error estimate of the truncation for the PB equation

-Next, we will show \eqref{eq:Approx} is a good approximation to \eqref{eq:PB} when the ball $B_L$ is large enough.
-Approximating result here focuses on 1D and 3D.
-However, we believe similar convergence rate holds in other dimensions due to the exponential decay of $\nabla \Phi$.
-This can be estimated by analyzing the Green function of the linearized equation by boundary integral method \cite{Hackbusch1995Integral,johnson2012numerical} like 3D.
+Next, we will show \eqref{eq:Approx} is a good approximation to \eqref{eq:PB sym} when the ball $B_L$ is large enough.
+The approximate result here focuses on 1D and 3D.
+However, we believe a similar convergence rate holds in other dimensions due to the exponential decay of $\nabla \Phi$.
+This can be estimated by analyzing the Green function of the linearized equation by the boundary integral method \cite{Hackbusch1995Integral,johnson2012numerical} like 3D.